RebeccaKessler/Machine_Learning/README.md

 To set up our model, we went through the following steps:

 - **Step 1:  Data collection**
-Given the provided labelled training data, no data collection or cleaning was required.
-However, we used ChatGTP to generate additional datapoints which proved quite valuable in increasing the performance of the model in the end.
+Given the provided labelled training data, no data collection or cleaning is required.
+However, we used ChatGPT to generate additional datapoints which proved quite valuable in increasing the performance of the model in the end.
+To do so, we uploaded the provided training data set to ChatGPT and asked him/her to randomly generate additional French sentences and their difficulty level.
-- **Step 2: Data preprocessing**
+- **Step 2: Data preprocessing & Tokenization**
 To feed our data to the CamemBert model, we needed to apply the Label Encoder to the column "difficulty".
-Moreover, we split the data into training and evaluation sets (80/20).
-- **Step 3: Tokenization**
-We then tokenized both our training and evaluation set using the CamemBert tokenizer.
+We also split our dataset into a training and evaluation set.
+We then tokenize both our training and evaluation set using the CamemBert tokenizer.
 The CamemBert tokenizer convers raw text into a numerical format that can be processed by the model.
-- **Step 4: Load model**
+- **Step 3: Load model**
 The CamemBert model is loaed with its pretrained weights.
 In our case, we load the CamembertFor SequencesClassification which adds an additional linear classification layer to the pretrained model.
-- **Step 5: Define Training Parameters**
+- **Step 4: Define Training Parameters**
 The Camembert model allows to specifc various training arguments such as batch size, learning rate, training epochs, or weight decay.
 The combination of these parameters can signifcantly impact both the computational resources required to run the model as well as the performance (see step 7).
 The training parameters automatically included the AdamW optimizer to optimize the weights of the model and a learning rate scheduler which adjusts the learnin rate as the model is fine-tuned.
 The default loss function is cross-entropy loss.
-- **Step 6: Fine-tuning the model**
+- **Step 5: Fine-tuning the model**
 Now it is time to fine-tuned the model on our training data using the defined training parameters.
 Fine-tuning allows to adapt a pre-trained model to perform a specifc taks, in our case to predict the difficulty of French sentences.
 Fine-tuning hence allows the model to spcialize in the required task.
 During the fine-tuning process, the model loops through several key steps in each epoch:
-  - forward pass: the inputs (tokzenized text and attention masks) are passed through the model to get predictions.
+  - Forward pass: the inputs (tokzenized text and attention masks) are passed through the model to get predictions.
-  - loss calculation: the loss between the predicted and true labels is calculated using cross-entropy.
+  - Loss calculation: the loss between the predicted and true labels is calculated using cross-entropy.
-  - backward pass: the loss is backpropagated to calculate gradients.
+  - Backward pass: the loss is backpropagated to calculate gradients.
   - Parameter update: gradients are used to then update model weigths via the optimizer AdamW.
-- **Step 7: Evaluation**
+- **Step 6: Evaluation**
 After fine-tuning the model, it was time to evaluate its performance based on the evaluation dataset.
 Here we primarily use accuracy as the evalution metrics.
-- **Step 8: Optimization**
+- **Step 7: Optimization**
 To increase the performance (i.e. accuracy) of the model we set up a hyperoptimization process using optina.
 This helps us find a good combination of paramerters (epochs, batch size, and learning rate) which we then furhter adjust manually until we are satisfied with the performance level of the model.
-- **Step 9: Prediction**
+- **Step 8: Prediction**
 Finally, we can use the model to make prediction on the unlabelled test data.
 For this, we first re-train the model with the optimized parameters on the extended dataset (the one we generated with CHatGTP) and then use this model to make the final predictions.